csut017/pyCanvas/readme.md

 * *assignment*: the identifier of the assignment.
 This identifier can be retrieved from the Canvas URL.
 * *file_path*: the path to the file.
 This file will contain the marks after the download. **Note**: if the file already exists, it will be overwritten.

+Options are:
+* --rubrics: include rubrics in the download.
+* --comments: include comments in the download. **Note**: these will be concatenated into a single cell.

 ## upload_marks

 This script will download the marks for an assignment to an Excel spreadsheet.